Study and examination leave

 Part-time staff working less than 5 days per week may be granted study and examination leave calculated on a pro-rata basis according to the percentage time worked.
 Therefore a staff member who works 4 days per week (80% of the week) may be granted 80% of the study and examination leave, 9.6 days.

-- Applications must be made on the leave form (HR140).
+- Applications must be made online on Employee Self-Service or on the leave form (HR140).

-- Applications must be made to the Head of Department, via the line manager.
+- Applications must be made to the line manager.

 - Original or certified copy of the examination timetable, or a letter from the institution outlining the examination process and/or dates, or an original letter from the lecturer/supervisor supporting leave in the case of written submission, must be attached to the leave form.